samuelgr/Hookshot/USERS.md

 1. Ensure the combined [Visual C++ 2015, 2017, and 2019 Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) is installed.
 Hookshot is linked against this runtime and will not work without it.
 If running a 64-bit operating system, install both the x86 and the x64 versions of this runtime, otherwise install just the x86 version.

 1. Download the latest release of Hookshot and place all of the Hookshot executables and DLLs into any directory.
 Unless running a 32-bit operating system, it is recommended that both 32-bit and 64-bit versions of HookshotExe and HookshotDll be placed into this directory.
-   - If the goal is to use Hookshot to target one particular application or multiple applications in the same directory, HookshotExe and HookshotDll can be placed into the same directory as the desired target applications.
+   - In general it is a good idea to place HookshotExe and HookshotDll into the same directory as the desired target applications.
+This is actually required if using the launcher.

 1. Place any desired hook modules into the same directory as the application's executable file.
 If there are any DLLs to be injected, which are not themselves hook modules, they can be located anywhere.
    - If both 32-bit and 64-bit versions of a hook module is available, Hookshot will automatically load the correct version to match the target application.
    - If the correct version to match the target application is not available, Hookshot will be unable to load the hook module.

-1. [Authorize](#authorizing-hookshot) Hookshot to act on the target application.

 1. Optionally create or place a [configuration file](#configuring-hookshot) into the same directory as the application's executable file.
    - If Hookshot's default behavior is acceptable, then a configuration file is not necessary.
-   - Hookshot's default behavior is to load all hook modules it finds in the same directory as the application's executable file.
+Hookshot's default behavior is to load all hook modules it finds in the same directory as the application's executable file.

+1. Run the application with Hookshot.
+There are two ways to do this.
+The more convenient option is to use the launcher, but it is also possible to use HookshotExe directly.
+   - If the target application requires administrator permission, HookshotExe will request administrator permission before running it.

+### Option 1: Using HookshotLauncher

+1. Place HookshotLauncher into the same directory as the application's executable file.
+   - HookshotLauncher requires that HookshotExe and HookshotDll also be located in this directory.
+This is not necessary when using HookshotExe directly.

+1. Rename the application's executable file by adding the text `_HookshotLauncher_` to the beginning.
+   - For example, `Application.exe` would be renamed `_HookshotLauncher_Application.exe`.

+1. Rename HookshotLauncher's executable file so that it exactly matches the original name of the application's executable file.
+   - Continuing with the preceding example, `HookshotLauncher.32.exe` would be renamed `Application.exe`.

+1. Run HookshotLauncher in the same way as the original application would normally be run.
+   - Continuing with the preceding example, launch `Application.exe` however it is normally launched: by Start Menu shortcut, double-click in File Explorer, and so on.
+   - HookshotLauncher will automatically create an [application-specific authorization file](#authorizing-hookshot) for the executable it is launching.
+If creating this file requires administrator permission, HookshotLauncher will display a prompt for approval before requesting it.

+### Option 2: Using HookshotExe

+1. [Authorize](#authorizing-hookshot) Hookshot to act on the target application.

 1. Use HookshotExe to run the application.
    - If both the 32-bit and 64-bit versions of HookshotExe and HookshotDll are present, then it does not matter which version is used to launch the application.
 Hookshot will automatically switch to the correct version.